Equilibration and the eigenstate thermalization hypothesis as limits to observing macroscopic quantum superpositions: Measures of Macroscopic Superpositions

 After the evolution, the values of $q$ for the macroscopic superposition decrease significantly, whereas the values for the mixture increase, bringing them closer together for all parameter sets.
 This reflects the fact that the dynamics tends to create moderate coherence in $\rho_{\textrm{mix}}$ and destroy macroscopic coherence in $\rho_{\textrm{GHZ}}$.
-In both cases, however, the resulting $q$ values remain well below their initial macroscopic value $q = 2$, demonstrating that the long-time states do not retain macroscopic superpositions.
-Equilibration suppresses macroscopic quantumness rather than generating it.
+In both cases, however, the resulting $q$ values remain well below their initial macroscopic value $q = 2$, demonstrating that, within the additive-local framework captured by the index $q$, the long-time states do not retain macroscopic superpositions.
+In this sense, equilibration suppresses macroscopic quantumness rather than generating it.